mbursell/ReLERNN-pipeline/README.md

     module load cuda/11.8
     module load cudnn/8.9.7.29_cuda11.x
     ```
+    * Note that this step needs to be done every time when you run ReLERNN

 3. Install additional packages using pip
     ```
     python3 -m pip install --user --upgrade pip